felys-lang/felys-lang.github.io/docs/src/kickstart/algo336.md

 ## Next Step

 Finite automata is a well-studied topic in computer science, and I have only covered the tip of the iceberg.
 If you're interested, please refer to the Dragon Book.
-It contains an entire section on lexical analysis techniques, presented in a highly academic languages.
+It contains an entire section on lexical analysis techniques, presented in highly academic languages.